-Sr. No. Instruments credit conversion factor 1.
+Sr. No. Instruments Credit Conversion Factor 1.
 Direct credit substitutes e.g. general guarantees of indebtedness 100 (including standby L/Cs serving as financial guarantees for loans and securities) and acceptances (including endorsements with the character of acceptance).
 2. Certain transaction-related contingent items (e.g. performance 50 bonds, bid bonds, warranties and standby L/Cs related to particular transactions).
 3. Short-term self-liquidating trade-related contingencies (such as 20 documentary credits collateralized by the underlying shipments).
 4. Sale and repurchase agreement and asset sales with recourse, 100 where the credit risk remains with the bank.
-5. Forward asset purchases, forward deposits and partly paid shares 100 and securities, which represent commitments with certain drawdown.
+5. Forward asset purchases, forward deposits and partly paid shares 100 and securities, which represent commitments with certain draw down.
 6. Note issuance facilities and revolving underwriting facilities.
 50 7.
 Other commitments (e.g., formal standby facilities and credit lines) 50 with an original maturity of over one year.

 8. Similar commitments with an original maturity upto one year, or 0 which can be unconditionally cancelled at any time.
 9. Aggregate outstanding foreign exchange contracts of original maturity - less than one year 2 for each additional year or part thereof 3 10.
-Take-out Finance in the books of taking-over institution (i) Unconditional take-out finance 100 (ii) Conditional take-out finance 50

-Sr. No. Instruments credit conversion factor Note: As the counter-party exposure will determine the risk weight, it will be 100 percent in respect of all borrowers or zero percent if covered by Government guarantee.
-11 Non-Funded exposures to commercial real estate 150 12 Guarantees issued on behalf of stock brokers and market makers 125 13 Commitment to provide liquidity facility for secuitisation of standard asset transactions 100 14 Second loss credit enhancement for securitisation of standard asset 100 transactions provided by third party 15 Non-funded exposure to NBFC-ND-SI 125
+Take-out Finance in the books of taking-over institution (i) Unconditional take-out finance 100 (ii)Conditional take-out finance 50 Note: As the counter-party exposure will determine the risk weight, it will be 100 percent in respect of all borrowers or zero percent if covered by Government guarantee.
+11 Non-Funded exposures to commercial real estate 150 12 Non-funded capital market exposures, including those exempted 125 from CME norms 13 Commitment to provide liquidity facility for securitization of standard 100 asset transactions 14 Second loss credit enhancement for securitization of standard asset 100 transactions provided by third party 15 Non-funded exposure to NBFC-ND-SI 100

-NOTE: In regard to off-balance sheet items, the following transactions with non-bank counterparties will be treated as claims on banks and carry a risk-weight of 20%
+NOTE: In regard to off-balance sheet items, the following transactions with non-bank counterparties will be treated as claims on banks and carry a risk-weight of 20%.